niXman/named-args/README.md

 # Tiny-args
-One more tiny implementation of the concept of named function arguments for C++11
+One more tiny implementation of the concept of named function arguments for C++11 with zero runtime overhead

 # Example
 ```cpp